 MISA workshop on conservation & land grabbing from pastoralists

-Immediately before the international Tropentag conference in Vienna, Australia, in September 2024, a workshop was held on “Nature conservation, land grabbing and Indigenous Peoples’ rights: Maasai in Northern Tanzania are defending their own vision for conservation and sustainable livelihoods”.
-Co-organisers were the Institute of Development Research at BOKU University, the Maasai International Solidarity Alliance (MISA), […]
+Immediately before the international Tropentag conference in Vienna, Australia, on 11 September 2024, a workshop was held on “Nature conservation, land grabbing and Indigenous Peoples’ rights: Maasai in Northern Tanzania are defending their own vision for conservation and sustainable livelihoods”.
+Co-organisers were the Institute of Development Research at BOKU University, the Maasai International Solidarity Alliance […]

 23/09/2024